DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 4 - Communication and Network Security.md

 * **DNS Poisoning Defenses**
   * [**Split-DNS**](https://en.wikipedia.org/wiki/Split-horizon_DNS)
     * aka split-brain, split-view, split-horizon
-    * deploying a DNS server for public use and a seperate DNS for internal use
+    * deploying a DNS server for public use and a separate DNS for internal use
     * all data in the zone file on the public DNS is accessible by the public via queries or probing
     * internal DNS is for internal clients (connected to the internal network) and outsiders are prohibited from access / interacting with it
       * blocking inbound port 53 for both TCP and UDP